SBT Rio: History

 In 1978, the Manuel de Nóbrega Theater suffered a fire in São Paulo, causing Silvio Santos to transfer the production of the Silvio Santos Program to the location where the old Cine Sol operated, in the Carandiru neighborhood.
 In 1979, TVS purchased the old Cine Fluminense, in front of Campo de São Cristóvão, which, after a series of renovations, was adapted for television and opened in 1982, also serving to house TV Record.
 The old warehouse on Rua General Padilha continued to house TVS until the end of the 80s, when it became exclusively owned by channel 9.

 In September 1980, Silvio Santos and Adolpho Bloch participated in the competition opened on 23 July for the concessions of Rede Tupi and TV Excelsior in São Paulo.
 Silvio wins the concessions of Rede Tupi in the cities of São Paulo (TV Tupi São Paulo), Porto Alegre (TV Piratini) and Belém (TV Marajoara), in addition to channel 9 in Rio de Janeiro, which was owned by the extinct TV Continental and became be TV Record.
 On 19 August 1981, five years after the founding of TVS Rio de Janeiro, the Brazilian Television System (SBT) was created, formed by broadcasters from São Paulo, Rio de Janeiro, Porto Alegre and Belém (the latter two entering the air later) and a number of affiliates.
 The new network started to be headed from São Paulo, adding to the existing structure that was now TVS Rio de Janeiro.

+In late 1982, TVS did a mutual exchange of headquarters between TV Record Rio de Janeiro (part-owned by Silvio Santos at the time), which, since April that year, operated in the building of the former Cinema Fluminense, in front of Campo de São Cristóvão, and moved to General Padilha Street.
+The decision was taken as TV Record's building was seen as more appropriate for TVS to do its recordings.

+Channel 11 and SBT's other owned-and-operated stations continued to use the TVS brand locally until 1990, when they definitively started using only the SBT brand — in Rio's case, SBT Rio de Janeiro.
+On August 19, 2012, on the date of the network's 31st anniversary, the name was simplified to just SBT Rio.
+On 5 November, its programming was now transmitted statewide, through SBT Interior RJ (from Nova Friburgo).
+With this, SBT Rio became the state hub.